 These projects are normally simple and won’t take a lot of time and effort.
 They will certainly let you know, you just have to think about how to ace your online interview and send the full project brief.
 Besides, they can expose you to various branches, people and allow you to perfect your developing skills while helping the community.

-2. Develop your specialty and personal brand
+2. Develop your speciality and personal brand

 After a while, you’ll notice you’re developing a special taste for certain types of projects, and enjoy working on them more than on others.
 Everything goes quicker, and you almost forget it’s work.